-Specifies the base DN for storage information in LDAP format, such as dc=uma-pending,dc=forgerock, dc=com.
+Specifies the base DN for storage information in LDAP format, such as dc=com, <a h

 External Pending Requests Store Configuration

 AM honors the following properties when External Token Store is selected under the Pending Requests Store tab:

 When enabled, AM uses SSL or TLS to connect to the external data store.
 Make sure AM trusts the data store's certificate when using this option.